toohighonthehog/RJAutoMover/installer/README.txt

     AgeCreatedMins: 43200  # POSITIVE = older than 30 days (move old files)

 Important Notes:
-  - ALL rules MUST have a date criteria (LastAccessedMins, LastModifiedMins, or AgeCreatedMins)
+  - OTHERS rules MUST have a DateFilter
-  - Only ONE ALL rule allowed per source folder
+  - Only ONE OTHERS rule allowed per source folder
-  - ALL rules process LAST (lowest priority - after specific extension rules)
+  - OTHERS rules process LAST (lowest priority - after specific extension rules)
   - Date criteria can be positive (older than) or negative (within last)
   - In the example above:
     * Videos and documents are moved to specific folders immediately